Wednesday, July 15, 2026Sign in

 The Oklahoma case is the most consequential by volume.
 Greenleaf Labs is one of OMMA's accredited testing labs; for more than two years, its potency-and-contaminant testing protocols miscalculated yeast and mold.
 OMMA inspectors caught the issue in routine sampling and issued a cease-and-desist in August 2025.
 The lab agreed to voluntary retesting and customer notification.
 By March 2026, inspectors had found test-failed product still on dispensary shelves — meaning the voluntary-notification step had broken down.
 OMMA's response: skip voluntary and issue a mandatory recall.

 The mandatory recall puts the operational burden squarely on the operators who bought Greenleaf's services.
 They must audit inventories, remove all test-failed product from shelves, dispose of it under OMMA rules, notify their downstream patients, and absorb the disposal costs themselves.
 Non-compliance, OMMA's order states, risks license revocation, suspension, and monetary penalties.
-The cost calculus is straightforward: any dispensary with an inventory mix that includes Greenleaf-tested product is now in defensive cleanup mode, and the cost of that cleanup is not recoverable from Greenleaf.

-Maine's case is smaller in volume but illustrates a different failure mode.
+Maine's case illustrates a different failure mode.
 Northwoods Caregiver LLC, run by William Fortin, sold two strains at a single Piscataquis County operation.
 The contamination was caught by a patient who smoked the product, had an adverse reaction, and complained to the state.
-Maine's Office of Cannabis Policy followed up with testing that revealed mold at 18 times the recreational program's safe threshold and pesticide at nearly three times the permitted level.
-Fortin pulled the product from his shelves voluntarily after the advisory issued.
-(S4)
+Maine's medical cannabis program does not require the same mandatory pre-sale lab testing the state's recreational program requires.
+The Northwoods case did not surface through routine testing because there is no routine testing on the medical side.
+It surfaced through a patient's symptoms.

 For operators, the three cases line up around a single question: who absorbs the cost when a third-party lab fails?